Neturei Karta: Since Israeli independence

 After the creation of the modern State of Israel in 1948, Neturei Karta refused to recognize the Israeli government or any of its institutions.
 The group began holding public protests that often turned violent over what they perceived as the secularization of Jerusalem, the violation of Shabbat in ultra-Orthodox neighborhoods, and public gender mixing.

 After the Six-Day War, Neturei Karta began cultivating friendly relationships in the Arab world.
 In 1969, the group protested Israel outside the United Nations, then in 1970 held a similar protest with the new Palestine Liberation Organization (PLO).
-Then Neturei Karta leader Moshe Hirsch befriended PLO leader Yasir Arafat, who many Israelis viewed as their public enemy number one.
+Neturei Karta leader Moshe Hirsch befriended PLO leader Yasir Arafat, who many Israelis viewed as their major enemy.
 Arafat appointed Hirsch to the symbolic position of Jewish affairs minister, receiving a $30,000 monthly salary.
 Two Neturei Karta members participated in a 2004 prayer vigil for Arafat outside the Percy Military Hospital in Paris, France, where he lay on his death bed, an act widely condemned by other Orthodox Jewish organizations, including many other anti-Zionist Haredi organizations, both in New York and Jerusalem.
-Hirsh attended Arafat's funeral in Ramallah.
+Hirsch attended Arafat's funeral in Ramallah.

-Following the Hamas incursion into southern Israel on October 7, 2023, and the subsequent Israeli offensive in Gaza, Yisroel Dovid Weiss, spokesman for the worldwide religious group Neturei Karta, and his Neturei Karta colleagues, have been active in advocating for Palestinians in Gaza.
+Following the Hamas incursion into southern Israel on October 7, 2023, and the subsequent Israeli offensive in Gaza, Yisroel Dovid Weiss, the Neturei Karta spokesman, and his colleagues have been active in advocating for Palestinians in Gaza.

-NK activists have appeared almost every day at U.S. cease-fire rallies, where hundreds of members live.

-In 1 March 2024, NK members joined a protest in New York that defaced the Wall Street statue with "Death to Israel."
-Nine people were arrested.

-In September 2024, NK rabbis’ were present at an interfaith meeting in New York with Iran’s President Masoud Pezeshkian during General Assembly of the United Nations.
+In February 2024, several members of Neturei Karta joined a protest in New York City where a Wall Street statue was vandalized with "Death to Israel” and “Free Palestine.”
+That September, Neturei Karta rabbis were present at an interfaith meeting in the city with Iran's President Masoud Pezeshkian during General Assembly of the United Nations.